worldline-spain/T21XcodeTemplates/README.md

 ## Install

-Installing the template files into your Xcode it's a simple as executing the following makefile.
+Installing the template files into your Xcode it's a simple as executing the following .sh script.
 Open a terminal and write down:

 ```
-make install
+./install.sh
 ```

 The template files will be installed in the following directory: